Savana Signatures

 Strategy

-The Maternal Health Initiative partnered with Savana Signatures to implement a dual-track pilot program across six facilities in Northern and Savannah Regions through:
+The Maternal Health Initiative, in partnership with Savana Signatures, implemented a dual-track pilot programme across six health facilities in the Northern and Savannah Regions, focusing on both Child Welfare Clinics and Postnatal Care services:

 Child Welfare Clinic (CWC) Model: